About Us & What We Do

 G) Bronxworks Shelters

-We work with the Bronxworks network of homeless shelters in a partnership with Gateway Housing to mentor underserved youth.
-We began in mid-2020 during the pandemic and will teach our third journalism and games course in late Spring 2021.
+The New York City Mayor’s Office created a triple-Emmy-nominated documentary about our Bronxworks mentoring.
+We have worked with the Bronxworks network of homeless shelters in a partnership with Gateway Housing to mentor underserved youth.
+We began in mid-2020 during the pandemic and taught our third journalism and games course there in late Spring 2021.
 Listen to our Talking Games With Reggie And Harold Podcast for more info.
+Makeda Byfield, who lived in the shelter, became a senior intern and will co-host the 15th New York Game Awards in early 2026.

 H) Mott Hall III And TapCo School

 We expanded to the Bronx’s Mott Hall III and TapCo School in 2022.
 We teach 10-week, after school classes at each school, the former being a middle school and the latter, a high school.
 At TapCo, students write a social justice-oriented, one-act play with video games as the theme.
-At Mott Hall III, we have founder Harold Goldberg, and assistant mentors Isaac Espinosa and Ronald Gordon teach the classes.
+At Mott Hall III, we had founder Harold Goldberg, and mentors Isaac Espinosa and Ronald Gordon teach the classes.
+Educator Ryan O’Callaghan left Mott Hall and became our Executive Director in 2023.

 To that end, we are working with Professor Helen Pfeffer, a journalist, writer and lauded communications educator who lectures at Marymount Manhattan College, Brooklyn College and Manhattan College.